WHEN ARE THE AUCTIONS HELD?

 YOUR BIDDERS NUMBER

-An online (permanent) number is issued through our website when you register for ONLINE BIDDING, and this number is yours for life and we insist you use this number when bidding in person.
+Your bidders number is the number we use to record your successful bid(s) and price against a lot.
+An online (permanent) number is issued through our website when you register for ONLINE BIDDING, and this number is yours for life.

 To register for online bidding, click here and follow the login prompt to create an account.